yespatel83/CS510_Project/README.md

 ## Output Files

+The following output files were created by the script and have been provided in the above "Outputs" directory:

 1) The script will output the complete results: BCAC_Overall_Status_Results.txt
 2) Manhattan Plot: MH_plot.tiff
 3) Quantile-Quantile Plot: QQ_plot.tiff
 4) A truncated version of the results: BCAC_Overall_Status_Results_top_hits.txt

 ## How to run the code
 This code is NOT executable due to data IRB restrictions.
 The R-Markdown .html files include the code, data views, and outputs.
-Please use the .html file for review purposes.
-The .html files are in the Markdown Files folder.
+The .html files are in the "R_Markdown" directory above, please use the version titled "CS510_Project_Final.html" for the review.

+Likewise, the code that produced the .html file above can be found in the "R_Code" directory, please use the version titled "CS510_Project_Final.Rmd" for the review.